×

 It could even be an automated metal wheelchair, which you will have to disclose before parking your car near the terminal.

 Almost every airport restroom is handicap accessible.
-You can always find a restroom near every airport parking lot once you reach the airport.
+Once you reach the airport, you can always find a restroom near every airport parking lot.

-The American with Disabilities Act requires every airport to have wheelchairs present at the parking lots, and the subsequent floors.
-All the ground transportation facilities need to have wheel-chair accessible vehicles to pick up disabled passengers from the parking lot and drop them to the terminal.
+The American with Disabilities Act requires every airport to have wheelchairs in the parking lots and on the subsequent floors.
+As a result, all ground transportation facilities must have wheelchair-accessible vehicles to pick up disabled passengers.
+This makes it easier for pick up and drop off at the terminal.

-The Transportation Security Administration (TSA) located at every airport in the USA is responsible for safely transferring disabled passengers from each airport checkpoint.
+The Transportation Security Administration (TSA) is responsible for safely transferring disabled passengers from each airport checkpoint.
 Under the FAA, diabetic passengers are allowed to keep insulin and syringes with them.

 Each airport has an “accessibility webpage” that you can check before catching your flight.
 It enlists all the facilities, services, and amenities that you can benefit from during your airport tour.
-Briefing through the airport web-pages can give you a better idea of local services for disabled peoples like medical facilities, paging monitors, and discounted airport parking lots.
+Briefing through the airport web pages can give you a better idea of local services for disabled people.
+For instance, the medical facilities, paging monitors, and discounted airport parking lots, can be known ahead through these webpages.

-Always make sure to reserve a parking space beforehand to allow a smooth airport experience.
+Always reserve a parking space beforehand to ensure a smooth airport experience.
 Here are some recommended parking options that are ideal for disabled passengers.

 Disabled parking lots are usually near the terminal and the main gates, like the Jeppesen Terminal.
 Hence, they are often located within premium short-term parking lots.
-They usually have a standard fee, but you can always get discounts through parking websites/apps like Way.com, CheapestAirportParking.com, and Airportsparking.com.
+They usually have a standard fee, but you can always get discounts through parking apps like the Way.

-The parking option for ‘meet and greet’ is the most convenient for guests with disabilities because it’s quite near the terminal and doesn’t cost as much.
+The parking option for ‘meet and greet’ is the most convenient for guests with disabilities.
+This is mainly because, it’s quite near the terminal and doesn’t cost as much.
 You will have a greater chance of finding an escort, a wheelchair, and an elevator when you’re near the airport.

 If you think short-term lots are too expensive, you can park at a daily parking lot.
-There are normally shuttles available, like AirTrain, which are wheel-chair equipped and can quickly take you to the terminal.
+Normally, shuttles are available, like AirTrain, which is wheelchair-equipped and can quickly take you to the terminal.

 You get to secure discounts and many amenities during the airport tour.
 It truly is a win-win situation for you.
 With this guide, you’ll realize that disabled airport parking will actually enhance your experience as an independent traveler.